FDNY EMS worker, 9/11 first responder ‘viciously’ stabbed to death in NYC - NewsBreak

 The suspect fled to his residence on 41st Street and barricaded himself inside, according to police.
 NYPD negotiators were able to get the suspect to surrender, and he was taken into custody.

 Officials later identified the suspect as 34-year-old Peter Zisopoulos.
-He has been charged with murder and criminal possession of a weapon, according to authorities.Police investigating fatal hit-and-run in Knoxville
+He has been charged with murder and criminal possession of a weapon, according to authorities.Beloved FDNY EMS lieutenant remembered for how she ‘lit up a room’

 “Our hearts go out to the family, her colleagues and the City of New York.
 We lost one of our heroes,” Mayor Eric Adams said.
 “Her assailant has been apprehended and will be held accountable for his actions.”